sclosaf/NonSense-Generator/README.md

 - [The design class model document](docs) inside the docs folder;
 - [The class diagrams](diagrams) inside the diagrams folder;
 - [The system test document](docs) inside the docs folder;
+- [The user stories cards](https://francescobaaldo.atlassian.net/jira/software/projects/NON/list) on the Jira website;
-- Java documentation can be found inside /target/site/apidocs, once the project is compiled locally
+- Java documentation can be found inside /target/site/apidocs, once the project is compiled locally;
-- Unit test report  can be found inside /target/site/apidocs, once the project is compiled locally
+- Unit test report  can be found inside /target/site/apidocs, once the project is compiled locally.